sponsorCoinAdmin/spcoin-all-project-modules/README.md

-# spcoin-all-project-modules
-All Projects required for the sponsorCoin System

-Installation_
-git clone --recurse-submodules git@github.com:sponsorCoinAdmin/SPCOIN-PROJECT-MODULES.git

-# ToDo spCoinDocs *** Add the Following Structures to this README.md File
+# ToDo spcoin-all-project-modules *** Modify the Following Structures to this README.md File
 ---
 ### Directory of Information
 Find your way using the directory below: